This rehabilitation program is based around three stages from immediately post injury through to full competition recovery

 During the functional phase exercises which are more sports specific are introduced in preparation for returning to full training and competition.

-- To increase power and endurence in the upper body muscles
+- To increase power and endurance the upper body muscles

 - Improve strength of the shoulder joint in all directions